How to Become an ATF Agent

 ATF Special Agent Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, which classifies ATF Agents under Police and Detectives, the average annual salary is $67,290.
+According to the U.S. Bureau of Labor Statistics 2022 Occupational Outlook Handbook, which classifies ATF Agents under Police and Sheriffs, the average annual salary is $65,790.

-Employment of police and detectives is expected to grow 7% through 2030, and qualified applicants for ATF careers will always be in demand, especially as older agents retire.
+Employment of police and sheriffs is expected to grow 3.3% through 2032, which is slower than average growth, however qualified applicants for ATF careers will always be in demand, especially as older agents retire.